Nike Free RN CMTR Review Facts

 Nike is becoming experts at providing great shoes with great value for a great price.
 The initial retail for this shoe was slightly over the $100 price point but can easily be found in certain select locations online anywhere from half to a fraction of that price.

 The Nike Free RN CMTR suffers from very limited traction due to the entire outsole being made from foam with only a few rubberized pads at the heel and toe area.
 With regards to most running shoes, the status quo typically tends to only have a portion of the midsole used for the outsole, or none at all with the outsole being made from another separate material.
 The Nike Free RN CMTR uses the midsole as the outsole.
-The traction isn't sub-par but has limited capabilities when it comes to grip versus the scenario of the outsole having more rubberized coating in other areas than just the heel and toe.
+The traction isn't sub-par but has limited capabilities when it comes to grip versus the scenario of the outsole having a more rubberized coating in other areas than just the heel and toe.